MaksL10/habit-tracker-python/README.md

 - Database integration with SQLite for data persistence
 - CLI application development with user-friendly interfaces

+### Technical Journey
+This project marked several important firsts:
+- First large-scale Python application with virtual environments
+- First object-oriented design implementation
+- Introduction to functional programming (map, filter, lambda)
+- First comprehensive pytest testing suite
+- First professional documentation and Git workflow

 ### Feedback Welcome
 While this is submitted as coursework, constructive feedback on code structure, design patterns, or implementation approaches is welcome for educational purposes.

 ### Contact
 For academic inquiries or technical discussions about this implementation: